Linaro/Connect/_pages/homepage.md

       - format: text
         style: text-center text-white
         text_content:
           text: As a result of the Coronavirus, It is with great regret that we have decided to cancel the upcoming Linaro Connect which was due to be held on 23-27 March 2020 at Corinthia Hotel in Budapest, Hungary.
-You can read the complete statement here.
       - format: buttons
         style: text-center
         buttons_content: